Toilet (room)

 A toilet is a small room used for privately accessing the sanitation fixture (toilet) for urination and defecation.
 Toilet rooms often include a sink (basin) with soap/handwash for handwashing, as this is important for personal hygiene.
-These rooms are typically referred to as "half-bathrooms" (half-baths; half of a whole or full-bathroom) in a private residence.
+These rooms are typically referred to in North America as half-bathrooms (half-baths; half of a whole or full-bathroom) in a private residence.